amychurchwell/space-age/README.md

 Output: 0.16863406408094436 year(s).
 ```

-- [ ] Determine the difference (in seconds) between a user inputted date and the *current time*.
+- [x] Determine the difference (in seconds) between a user inputted date and the *current time*.

 Returns accurate age.

 ```
 Input: 10/14/1991
-Output: seconds.
+Output: 852055200 seconds.
 ```

 - [ ] Determine how many years a user has left to live on each planet.

 Calculate life expectancy.

 *Life expectancy is not hard-coded.*

 ```